-3.14 Monitoring
+3.13 Monitoring

-Monitoring refers to the collection and analysis of data to assess the GHG emission reductions achieved by jurisdictional programs and nested projects and lower-level jurisdictional programs during a given time period in accordance with the monitoring plan set out in the program and project descriptions.
+Monitoring refers to the collection and analysis of data to assess the GHG emission reductions achieved by jurisdictional programs during a given time period in accordance with the monitoring plan set out in the program descriptions.

-- 3.14.1 Jurisdictional proponents shall monitor the activities and carbon pools that were included in the jurisdictional FREL using the same methods used to set the FREL. - 3.14.2 The geographic area to be monitored shall be the entire forested area of the jurisdiction that was included in the jurisdictional FREL.
+- 3.13.1 Jurisdictional proponents shall monitor the activities and carbon pools that were included in the jurisdictional FREL using the same methods used to set the FREL. - 3.13.2 The geographic area to be monitored shall be the entire forested area of the jurisdiction that was included in the jurisdictional FREL.
 See Sections 3.12.9 and 3.12.11 above for areas that may be excluded from the FREL.
-Emission reductions may not be claimed for excluded areas. - 3.14.3 The jurisdictional proponent shall submit a unique monitoring report for the entire jurisdiction. - 3.14.4 Monitoring shall be carried out at least every two years and verification shall be conducted at least once per FREL validity period (i.e., every four to six years, as applicable, starting from the

-- program start date or the end of the previous FREL validity period).
-The periodicity of measurements is set out in Sections 3.12.14 and 3.12.19. - 3.14.5 The jurisdictional proponent shall use the JNR Monitoring Report Template or an approved combined program description template available on the Verra website and adhere to all instructional text within the template.
-The jurisdictional monitoring report describes all the data and information related to the monitoring of GHG emission reductions. - 3.14.6 The monitoring period of the jurisdictional monitoring report shall be a distinct time period that does not overlap with previous monitoring periods.
+Emission reductions cannot be claimed for excluded areas. - 3.13.3 The jurisdictional proponent shall submit a unique monitoring report for the entire jurisdiction. - 3.13.4 Monitoring shall be carried out at least every two years and verification shall be conducted at least once per FREL validity period (i.e., every four to six years, as applicable, starting from the program start date or the end of the last FREL validity period).
+The periodicity of measurements is set out in Sections 3.12.14 and 3.12.20. - 3.13.5 The jurisdictional proponent shall use the JNR Monitoring Report Template or an approved combined program description template available on the Verra website and adhere to all instructional text within the template.
+The jurisdictional monitoring report describes all the data and information related to the monitoring of GHG emission reductions. - 3.13.6 The monitoring period of the jurisdictional monitoring report shall be a distinct time period that does not overlap with previous monitoring periods.
 In addition, monitoring periods shall be contiguous with no time gaps between them and in aggregate shall cover the entire program crediting period.